Parallel Actors and Learners: A Framework for Generating Scalable RL Implementations: Parallel Prioritized Replay Buffer

 \subsubsection{Insertion}

-Given a new data point $x$, find the next available index $i$.
-If the replay buffer is full, find the index using the eviction policy.
-Set the priority at index $i$ as $P(i)=P_{\max}$, where $P(i)$ is the priority at index $i$ and $P_{\max}$ is the maximum priority in the replay buffer.
+Given a new data item $x$, find the next available index $i$ and insert $x$ at $i$.
+If the Replay Buffer is full, find the index using the eviction policy.
+Set the priority at index $i$ to $P(i)=P_{\max}$, where $P(i)$ is the priority at index $i$ and $P_{\max}$ is the maximum priority in the Replay Buffer.
+The most common eviction policy used in existing implementations is First-in-first-out (FIFO).